tytydraco/yessleep/out/I_could_never_forgive_my_uncle_but_it_might_not_have_been_his_fault.md

 I feel like my whining has gone on long enough.
 Though I suppose I’ve stretched it out a bit because I dread what I’m going to do after I post this…

-My father has been getting quite a bit older, and recently he got diagnosed with dementia.
+My father has been getting quite a bit older, and recently he got diagnosed with late stage dementia.
 I don’t mind taking care of him at all, but yesterday he told me something that made me relive this awful chain of events all over again.

 He told me that he has made a penpal.
 Someone is sending him letters, and he wants me help him write a response.